Skip to main content

 HyperRogue Game Cover

-HyperRogue is a single player and multiplayer puzzle game.
+HyperRogue is a single player and multiplayer open world turn-based strategy game with a fantasy theme.
 It was developed by Zeno Rogue and was released on January 16, 2015.
 It received overwhelmingly positive reviews from players.

 A tactical puzzle/roguelike on a hyperbolic plane.